spham395/05-Python-Programming/01_python_features/03_objects.md

 ## Proceed to Lab1A

-<a href="https://github.com/CyberTrainingUSAF/07-Python-Programming/blob/master/00-Table-of-Contents.md" rel="Return to TOC"> Return to TOC </a>
+<a href="https://github.com/CyberTrainingUSAF/07-Python-Programming/blob/master/01_python_features/lab1a.md" rel="Return to TOC"> Proceed to Lab 1a </a>